 CONVERTERS - A power converter allows you to use U.S. devices that are not dual-voltage in Israel.
-Most converters cost \$40 to \$50.
+Most converters cost \$40 to \$50 and can easily be purchased online, including Amazon.

 ADAPTERS - Adapters enable your standard plug to fit into wall outlets in other countries.
 Most are relatively inexpensive, about \$3 to \$5 each.
 If you travel frequently, you may want to consider purchasing a universal adapter kit.